Create a matrix in a paginated report (Report Builder)

 To quickly get started with matrices, see Tutorial: Creating a Matrix Report (Report Builder).

 You can publish lists separately from a report as report parts.
 Read more about Report Parts (Report Builder and SSRS).
-However, report parts are deprecated for all releases of SQL Server Reporting Services after SQL Server Reporting Services 2019.
+However, report parts are deprecated for all releases of SQL Server Reporting Services after SQL Server Reporting Services 2019, and discontinued starting in SQL Server Reporting Services 2022 and Power BI Report Server.

 Adding a Matrix to Your Report